lukasfri/xmlity/xmlity-book/src/3_using_derive/README.md

 By default, groups in XMLity are deserialized regardless of the order of the inputs, but this can be changed using the `attribute_order` and `children_order` attributes.
 These attributes change groups to require that the inputs be in the same order as the fields in the struct.
 The possible values are as follows:

-- `strict`: Elements/groups must be in order, and no other elements can be interspersed between them.
+- `strict`: Elements/groups must be in order, and no other values can be interspersed between them.
 - `loose`: Elements/groups must be in order, but incorrect elements can be interspersed between them.
 This can include elements in parent groups/elements.
 - `none`: Elements/groups can be in any order (default).

 <!-- TODO: Some examples -->

-This behaviour works on nested levels, so if you have an element with `children_order = "loose"`, and a group with `children_order = "none"` inside it, the elements listed in the group can be in any order, but they must be in order with respect to the other elements in the parent element.
+This behaviour works on nested levels, so if you have an element with `children_order = "strict"`, and a group with `children_order = "none"` inside it, the elements listed in the group can be in any order, but they must be in order with respect to the other elements in the parent element.

 <!-- TODO: Some examples -->